Unprotected cruiser: Examples

-Unprotected cruisers included medium-sized ships such as the Spanish Reina Cristina and Chinese Kai Che down to smaller ships of about 1,000 tons.
-A small unprotected cruiser was little different from a large gunboat (for instance, at the Battle of Manila in 1898 the American Concord was larger than the Spanish unprotected cruisers of the Velasco class, and was equivalent to a small British protected cruiser, however the US Navy classified Concord as only a gunboat.)
+Unprotected cruisers included medium-sized ships such as the Spanish Reina Cristina and Chinese Kai Che down to smaller ships of about 1,000 displacement tons.
+A small unprotected cruiser was little different from a large gunboat (for instance, at the Battle of Manila Bay in 1898 the American Concord was larger than the Spanish unprotected cruisers of the Velasco class, and was equivalent to a small British protected cruiser, but the United States Navy classified Concord as only a gunboat.)
 Such ships could be known by alternate names depending on the preference of each navy.
-For instance, the British Royal Navy tended to refer to larger gunboats/small cruisers as “sloops”.
+For instance, the British Royal Navy tended to refer to larger gunboats and small cruisers as “sloops”.

 The designation “unprotected” made sense only after the development of protected cruisers in the 1880s.
 Many ships designed earlier had essentially the same features and size range; for instance, the Spanish Castilla, the French Lapérouse and the Dutch Atjeh-class ships were also to be called unprotected cruisers.
 Steel-hulled cruisers had been preceded by iron-hulled (but not armored) ships and composite (iron and wood)-hulled ships, which were originally termed cruisers, frigates, or corvettes.
 Most of these ships retained sailing rig and were useful for colonial duties, where dockyards and coal supplies were often inadequate.
 Some of these older ships were fairly large, for instance HMS Shah.